rahulse10/Geo-Python/README.md

 1. Introduction to Python
 2. Version Control using Git
-3. Loops and COnditional Statements
+3. Loops and Conditional Statements
 4. Functions and modules
 5. Exploring and Processing Data with **Pandas**
 6. Dealing with errors and using assertions